aristeidistyr/aristeidistyr/README.md

 - 👋 Hi, I’m Aristeidis Tyropolis
 - 👀 I’m interested in anything IT.
 - 🌱 I’m always learning
-- 📫 You can reach me on linked here: https://www.linkedin.com/in/arisit/
+- 📫 You can reach me on linkedin here: https://www.linkedin.com/in/arisit/

 <!---
 aristeidistyr/aristeidistyr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.